A summary of course content from the 2018-2019 MPP curriculum follows, for illustrative purposes.

 In Trinity term you will select two option modules, allowing you to specialise on issues of particular interest.
 The option modules cover a range of contemporary policy issues and the selection may differ from year to year.
 Previous years have seen modules on Africa, big data, the challenges of democratisation, climate change, economic development, education policy, governing in a digital age, international economic relations of governments, international migration, legal and illegal politics, police and policing, political communication, social policy, sustainable nutrition, urban challenges in developing countries, and taxing business.

-The Summer Project usually takes the form of a minimum six-week work placement with an organisation engaged in some aspect of policy work, such as a government department, a policy unit of a private sector organisation, a not-for-profit organisation or a research institute.
-It enables you to bring together the core skills and learning acquired during the MPP course and apply these to real-life problems.
+The Summer Project usually takes the form of a minimum six-week work placement with an organisation engaged in some aspect of policy work, such as a government department, a policy unit of a private sector organisation, a not-for-profit organisation or a research institute; alternatively you might secure a placement which allows you to reflect on a policy challenge under the advice of an academic at Oxford either as a piece of independent desk-based research or as part of a faculty-led project.
+The Summer Project enables you to bring together the core skills and learning acquired during the MPP course and apply these to real-life problems.
 You are encouraged to research and secure a placement with an appropriate organisation on your own or apply for one of a limited number of placements curated by the School.
 In all cases, once a placement with a host organisation has been secured and approved, you must agree a programme of work that will be of mutual use and interest.
 The Summer Project is an intense experience that students find an exciting and rewarding part of the course.
+Please note, some scholarships or loans may have certain requirements regarding the location or nature of your Summer Project.

 In addition to term-long core modules you will also choose four intensive Applied Policy modules.
 These enable you to apply your theoretical learning, build module-specific sets of skills and knowledge, and understand the important fundamental principles involved in decision-making by different groups of stakeholders.
 Previous Applied Policy modules have included: communications, private finance, public budgeting, and negotiations.
 The selection may differ from year to year.